 Who’s in this elite group?

-The complete list of those who set the agenda for education reform remains a bit of a mystery but enough of the oligarchy have surfaced over the years to make for an accurate, yet incomplete, picture.
+The complete list of those who set the agenda for education reform remains a bit of a mystery.
+But enough of the oligarchy have surfaced over the years to form an accurate, yet incomplete, picture.

 One thing is certain, the “iron law of oligarchy” rings true in the case of the National Governors Association (NGA).
 The law…